Lucas Sugo

-Lucas Alberto Sugo Rodríguez (born April 15, 1978) is a Uruguayan singer and songwriter.
+Lucas Alberto Sugo Rodríguez (born April 15, 1978) is a Uruguayan singer, songwriter and television personality.
 He began his career in 2002, as a vocalist and guitarist for the band called Sonido Profesional.

 In 2014, Sugo released his single "Cinco minutos", which became a hit and brought him national and international recognition.
 He has performed in venues such as the Teatro Gran Rex in Buenos Aires and the Antel Arena in Montevideo.
 He has been awarded Gold, Platinum and Double Platinum records, and in 2020 the Graffiti Award for Best Artist of the Year.

 Early life

 Sugo was born in Tacuarembó, but at the age of 2 his family moved to Rivera, on the border with Brazil.
 He is of Italian descent.
 His mother, Lucía Rodríguez is a composer of texts and melodies, and it was she who instilled music in him since he was a child.
 He did not have a bond with his father, whom he saw few times during his life.
 He has a brother, Martín.

 He attended Primary School No. 1 in Rivera.
 At the age of eight, he entered the Eduardo Fabini School of Music.
 Later he attended the América Conservatory and the Melody Conservatory, obtaining the title of Professor of guitar, piano and singing.